echohello-dev/transcribe-me/README.md

     transcribe-me install
     ```

-    This command will prompt you to enter your API keys for OpenAI, Anthropic, and AssemblyAI if they are not already provided in environment variables.
+    This command will prompt you to enter your API keys for OpenAI and AssemblyAI if they are not already provided in environment variables.
 You can also set the API keys in environment variables:

     ```bash
     export OPENAI_API_KEY=your_api_key
-    export ANTHROPIC_API_KEY=your_api_key
     export ASSEMBLYAI_API_KEY=your_api_key
     ```